ynashed/bionemo-fw-ea/docs/bionemo/quickstart-fw.md

 NGC_CLI_FORMAT_TYPE=ascii
 ```

 In order to prevent downloading and processing of data each time a new container is launched, be sure to set a valid path for `DATA_PATH` in the `.env` file.
 This directory will be mounted inside the container at `/data`.
-Once a container has been pulled and the `.env` file has been setup, the container can be started in interactive development mode with `bash launch.sh dev`.
+Once a container has been pulled and the `.env` file has been setup, the container can be started in interactive development mode with `./launch.sh dev`.

 ## Training Configuration